karthikraj-duraisamy/google-code-jam-java/README.md

 Goto http://go-hero.net/jam for more convenient way to look into solutions based on author,country and language.

-Everyone is welcomed to discuss about the feasible use of methods and algorithms for the solutions.
+Everyone is welcome to discuss about the feasible use of methods and algorithms for the solutions.